Aleks2203/SpeedyDrone/README.md

 # FPV SpeedyDrone Project

 ## Overview:
 This project is an fpv style drone, taking inspiration from the Guinness World Record holder design.
-The goal is to design and make a modular, budget friendly, and fast fpv drone reiterating it for a tighter budget and using recycled parts.
+The goal is to design and build a modular, budget-friendly, and high-performance FPV drone inspired by the Guinness World Record speed drone while using readily available and recycled components
 ## Specifications:
 * Configuration: X-frame
 * Propellers: 4x Gemfan Hurricane 4" 4023 Tri-Blade